 The LR Baggs Anthem Tru-Mic acoustic guitar pickup is the best all-rounder.
 It combines a piezo pickup with a mic to achieve more of a ‘true’ acoustic sound.
-In this case it’s a noise-cancelling mic mounted inside on the guitar’s bridge plate close to the guitar’s top – the primary source of its tonal character.
+In this case, it’s a noise-cancelling mic mounted inside on the guitar’s bridge plate close to the guitar’s top – the primary source of its tonal character.

 Americana songwriters Brian Fallon and Sturgill Simpson are two recent converts to the Anthem’s Tru-Mic charms with the Element piezo used here already highly rated too.
 The mic adds the crucial ingredient of helping to capture your guitar’s natural sound more effectively.

-Best acoustic guitar pickups: what you need to know
+Best acoustic guitar pickups: Product guide

 The combination of a piezo and a mic in one system sounds like the promise of the best of both worlds with warmth and clarity.
 And when it comes to retrofit acoustic pickups this is the closest to that dream scenario we’ve heard.
 The Tru-Mic technology here delivers a much more open sound than the boxy character some mic blend systems can suffer from by picking up more of the soundboard detail.